sequelize/sequelize-sscce/readme.md

 ### Step 1 - Create the SSCCE

-Modify [src/sscce.ts](./src/sscce.ts) to create a failing test that accurately represents the issue you're experiencing.
+You now need to create a failing test that accurately represents the issue you're experiencing.

+If you want to test against Sequelize 6, modify [src/sscce-sequelize-6.ts](./src/sscce-sequelize-6.ts).
+If you want to test against Sequelize 7, modify [src/sscce-sequelize-7.ts](./src/sscce-sequelize-7.ts).

+If you are using a version older than Sequelize 6, unfortunately these versions are now EOL and won't receive support.
+You should consider migrating to Sequelize 6.

 Remember the [SSCCE rules](http://www.sscce.org/).
 It should be: